Tiberius2/Sleepy-Dracula/README.md

 Dracula is a sleepyhead

 A simple Blender Project and an animation derived from it.
+Everything in the video is modeled by myself.
+Textures are downloaded from free textures websites
 Hope you like it !

 ![1](https://github.com/Tiberius2/Sleepy-Dracula/assets/58856795/9dbadd20-0151-426b-80ef-179d9b5adadf)